 I have two words for you…browned butter.
-They’re the highlight of this recipe, and they’re what give these Praline Cookies their absolutely irresistible brown sugar flavor.
+They’re the highlight of this recipe, and they’re what give these Pecan Praline Cookies their absolutely irresistible browned butter frosting.
 I’ve had this recipe for many years, but up until this past week, it had been a while since I made them.
 Once again I’m reminded of just HOW good they are, and I don’t think I’ll be making that mistake again!

 - Scoop out your cookies or roll them into balls and place on a cookie sheet.
 Smaller is better with this cookie, because they’re so rich.
 Bake 8-10 minutes (depending on cookie size) or until done.
 Let cool completely.

 - While they’re cooling, make the frosting by pouring the reserved butter into a mixing bowl.
 Add the rest of the ingredients and beat until smooth.
 If it’s too thick, add a little more milk.
 Frost the cooled cookies, then sprinkle chopped pecans on top.